ComputationalLaw/DazzaAndNick-CreativeCommons-CreativeHack/README.md

 # Draft Contract

-## Display Only Version
+## Superficial Familiar Layout

-The following version is for purposes of display only and embedded from a Google Doc resembling an Microsoft Office Word Processing File or an Adobe PDF File.
-This version is presented to avoid confusion as to whether use of GitHub as a file repository for drafting a legal license or if using GitHub means "going open source with software here".
-[Lawyers using GitHub](https://jduclos.com/notes/github-for-lawyers) for [legal content](https://github.com/HumanDynamics/LegalAgreements/wiki/Relevant-Uses-of-GitHub-for-Legal-Document) is a long-standing practice.
+The following version provides a familiar layout through an embedded Google Doc resembling a Microsoft Office Word Processing File or an Adobe PDF File.
+This version is presented to avoid confusion as to whether use of GitHub as a file repository for drafting a legal license is the same as using GitHub to develop software.
+[Lawyers using GitHub](https://jduclos.com/notes/github-for-lawyers) for [legal content](https://github.com/HumanDynamics/LegalAgreements/wiki/Relevant-Uses-of-GitHub-for-Legal-Document) is a long-standing practice and does not mean "going open source with software here" with respect to any code depicted in the video to be licensed by the terms drafted herein.

-<iframe src="https://docs.google.com/document/d/1xzKdEAYNLgorZYwGyqWMgf1-CH17DBZCFUTD6_j72GM/pub?embedded=true" width="800"></iframe>
+<iframe src="https://docs.google.com/document/d/1xzKdEAYNLgorZYwGyqWMgf1-CH17DBZCFUTD6_j72GM/pub?embedded=true" width="800" height="1200"></iframe>

 ## Working Structured Version